-Now comes Silverstone.
+Now Silverstone is next.
 With what prospects?

-So will we see a Ferrari in resigned guise?
+So, will we see a toned-down Ferrari?

 "This is not true.
 I continue to be focused on the championship.
 I’m convinced that we can fight until the end".

-However, we also need some basics, some improvements.
+However, we also need some basics, improvements.

-"We will see that as well.
+"We’ll see that as well.
 As for the controversies between the Englishman and the German, I find them useless and stupid.
 They only create dangerous animosity.
 It would be better to avoid them".

-"I am not stupid enough to respond seriously to that statement.
-I don’t think he said it to send me flowers.
+"I’m not that stupid to seriously reply to that statement.
+I don’t think he said it to compliment me.
 He just wanted to spite Hill".

 "I don’t know".

-But Schumacher retorts:
+But Schumacher replies:

 "I don’t think Benetton is interested in Damon, if anything, he would be the one asking for Benetton.
 He said they are a product of the sponsors because he doesn’t have any.
 And I think it will be difficult for him to find a team in 1996".

-"We struggle at low rpm, and this is in addition to the lack of traction that the 412T2 complains about.
-I am neither disappointed nor pessimistic, because compared to last year we have made significant progress.
-And on many tracks we can take perhaps some satisfaction.
-But the situation now is this.
-This is a beautiful and difficult track, and if you are forced to ask for more aerodynamic pressure to have better drivability you lose in performance.
-Let’s hope for rain, because in the wet I don’t fear anyone anyway".
+"We struggle at low rpm, and this is in addition to the lack of traction that the 412T2 presents.
+I’m neither disappointed nor pessimistic, because compared to last year we made significant progress.
+And on many tracks, we can perhaps get satisfaction.
+But this is the current situation.
+This is a beautiful and difficult track, and if you’re forced to ask for more aerodynamic pressure to have better drivability, then you will lose in performance.
+Let’s hope for rain, because in the wet I don’t fear anyone".

-Meanwhile, Agip, the technical partner of Ferrari, Minardi and other teams, says it may leave Formula 1 because there is no more freedom of research.
-But the statement says it especially dislikes the FIA’s methods of homologation and controls on gasoline.
-Too casual, without precise standards.
+Meanwhile, Agip, technical partner of Ferrari, Minardi, and other teams, says it may leave Formula 1 due to the lack of freedom in the research.
+But the statement reports that it especially dislikes the FIA’s homologation and controls methods on petrol.
+Too informal, without precise standards.
 Nothing is known about the composition of approved fuels, and on-track examinations during Grand Prix are carried out occasionally, seemingly at random.
 Agip wants clear rules.
-And it is right, because otherwise suspicions, doubts, after what happened in Brazil, may seem well-founded.
-On Saturday, July 15, 1995, a day of classic English rain drenched the starting grid for the British Grand Prix.
-All the drivers remained firm in the places they won on Friday, with Damon Hill on pole, Michael Schumacher on the front row next to his rival, then David Colthard, Johnny Herbert, Jean Alesi and so on.
-But, at least, between downpours (the threat of bad weather continues, however, it should be less likely on Sunday) we discover the truth of Formula 1.
-The Devil is not Damon Hill who also is nicknamed The Demon, but Michael Schumacher, the authentic Lucifer of the tracks.
+And it is right, because otherwise suspicion and doubts after what happened in Brazil may seem well-founded.
+On Saturday, July 15th, 1995, a classic day of English rain drenched the starting grid of the British Grand Prix.
+All the drivers remained in the positions they got on Friday, with Damon Hill on pole, Michael Schumacher on the front row next to his rival, then David Coulthard, Johnny Herbert, Jean Alesi and so on.
+Nonetheless, at least between downpours (the threat of bad weather continues even if it should be less likely on Sunday), we discover the truth of Formula 1.
+The Devil is not Damon Hill, whose nickname is actually ‘The Demon’, but Michael Schumacher, the authentic Lucifer of the tracks.
 This is what we learn from the words of the English Williams driver himself:

-Jean Alesi is also not complaining about the fact that the FIA, after Agip’s letter of protest to clarify the gasoline regulations, thinks well - as a response - to do only one check.
+Jean Alesi is also not complaining about the fact that the FIA, after Agip’s letter of protest to clarify the petrol regulations, thinks well - as a response - to do only one check.
 On Alesi’s Ferrari.
 With Agip fuel.
-On Sunday, July 16, 1995, at the start of the British Grand Prix, Damon Hill makes a good start and holds the first position, while Michael Schumacher is overtaken by Jean Alesi, who started splendidly from P6.
-At the end of the first lap Damon Hill is followed by Jean Alesi, Michael Schumacher, David Coulthard, Johnny Herbert and Mika Hakkinen.
-Gerhard Berger is alone in P8, the author of a bad start.
-In the early laps Jean Alesi brakes Michael Schumacher’s run-up, and Damon Hill takes advantage to pull away: in fact, after 12 laps the Englishman has a 14-second lead over the Frenchman and the German.
-David Coulthard and Jean Alesi are the first to stop in the pits, while Gerhard Berger (lap 20, for failure to mount a wheel after the pit stop) and Mika Hakkinen (lap 20, for an electrical problem) have to abandon the race.
-Damon Hill stops on lap 22 and exits 9 seconds behind Michael Schumacher, who has strategy at one stop versus the Englishman’s two.
-In third position is now Johnny Herbert, who thanks to pit-stop strategies managed to pass Jean Alesi and David Coulthard, now fourth and fifth.
-On lap 30 Michael Schumacher makes his one stop and returns to the track 20 seconds behind his rival, Damon Hill.
+On Sunday, July 16th, 1995, at the start of the British Grand Prix, Damon Hill makes a good start and holds the first position, while Michael Schumacher is overtaken by Jean Alesi, who started splendidly from P6.
+At the end of the first lap, Damon Hill is followed by Jean Alesi, Michael Schumacher, David Coulthard, Johnny Herbert, and Mika Häkkinen.
+Gerhard Berger, author of a bad start, is alone in P8.
+In the early laps, Jean Alesi brakes Michael Schumacher’s run-up, and Damon Hill takes advantage to pull away: in fact, after 12 laps, the Englishman has a 14-second lead over the Frenchman and the German.
+David Coulthard and Jean Alesi are the first to stop in the pits, while Gerhard Berger (lap 20, due to a failure in mounting a wheel after the pit stop) and Mika Häkkinen (lap 20, for an electrical problem) must abandon the race.
+Damon Hill stops on lap 22 and exits 9 seconds behind Michael Schumacher, who has a one-stop strategy as opposed to the Englishman’s two.
+In third position is now Johnny Herbert, who, thanks to the pit-stop strategies, managed to pass Jean Alesi and David Coulthard, now fourth and fifth.
+On lap 30, Michael Schumacher makes his one-stop and returns to the track 20 seconds behind his rival, Damon Hill.
 Johnny Herbert is quietly third, while Jean Alesi and David Coulthard fight for fourth place.
 Damon Hill gains up to 25 seconds on Michael Schumacher and makes his second stop on lap 40, then returns to the track with a 2-second delay from the German.
 On lap 45, being on new tires, Damon Hill tries to pass his rival, Michael Schumacher: the two drivers arrive at the Bridge downhill, then enter the Complex.
-Hill tries a very difficult attack at Priory, hooking up with his rival and sending them both into the escape route.
+Hill tries a very difficult attack at Priory, touching his rival and thus sending both into the escape route.

-In what was certainly the most eventful race of the season, Ferrari was also seen again in the upper reaches of the standings.
-Alesi took an unhoped-for second place and, taking advantage of Michael and Damon’s exit from the scene, recovered heavy points in the World Championships standings, which sees him third, three points behind the Englishman and 14 points behind the German.
-If we look at the placings and the gaps remedied in qualifying, Alesi’s second place in round number eight of the Formula 1 World Championship constitutes an excellent result for Ferrari.
+In what was certainly the most eventful race of the season, Ferrari was seen again in the upper reaches of the standings.
+Alesi took an unlooked-for second place and, taking advantage of Michael and Damon’s exit from the scene, recovered fundamental points in the World Championships standings, which sees him third, three points behind the Englishman and 14 behind the German.
+If we look at the placings and the gaps in qualifying, Alesi’s second place in round number eight of the Formula 1 World Championship constitutes an excellent result for Ferrari.
 Especially after the disappointment of the French Grand Prix.
-However, wanting to delve deeper, one can see how the Maranello stable is still far from where it would like to be.
-The performance of the 412T2 is always at a good level, but the gap to be bridged against Benetton and Williams is considerable.
-All things being equal, that is, with two scheduled pit stops and therefore less gas in the tank and reduced weight, the Frenchman took (evaluating the fastest laps) a second off Hill.
-And 0.5 second lost them to Michael Schumacher, who had more fuel on board.
-These are the data that are worrying, along with some of the mishaps that too often happen in the pits.
+However, if one wants to delve deeper, it is possible to see how the Maranello stable is still far from where it would like to be.
+The performance of the 412T2 is always at a good level, but the gap that needs to be closed against Benetton and Williams is notable.
+All things being equal, that is, with two scheduled pit stops and therefore less gas in the tank and reduced weight, the Frenchman took (considering the fastest laps) a second off Hill.
+And 0.5 second lost to Michael Schumacher, who had more fuel on board.
+These are the alarming data, along with some of the mishaps that too often happen in the pits.
 Jean Todt admits: